RishiHazra/LLM-SAT/README.md

     - The file `dataset.pkl` contains all the formulas with integer alpha values.
     - The file `dataset_float_alpha.pkl` contains all the formulas with float alpha values.
 3. The file `main.py` is used to run the experiments with GPT, LLama, and Mixtral.
+4. To run GPT-* models, you would need a [OPENAI_API_KEY](https://openai.com/index/openai-api/)
+5. To run Llama models, apply for a license through this [link](https://huggingface.co/meta-llama).
+Once you have the license, create an account on Huggingface and update your Llama token through this [link](https://huggingface.co/meta-llama).